akbhowmi/arepo_zoom_setups/README.md

 Important note: In order to use this setup, you must already have uniform simulation run with a known random seed for the initail density field.

-Following is the sequence of steps o create a zoom setup:
+Following is the sequence of steps to create a zoom setup:

 Step 1: Setup your desired configuration.
 The configuration file is zoom_parameters.txt.
 Please refer to 'zoom_parameters.txt' for a detailed description of the parameters